lhm-limux/gosa/doc/intro.rst

 ::

-  # apt-get install qpid-broker qpid-client qpid-utils qpid-specs
+  # apt-get install qpid-broker qpid-client qpid-tools

 Add a user for playing with the current development snapshot::